OnShift/onshift.github.io/_posts/2017-08-15-Refactoring-with-reactJS-shared-state.md

 # How do we update component props?

-One solution I’ve seen before is to unmount the React component, then re-render the component into the DOM with the updated props.
-It’s a workable solution, but I’ve always disliked it because it completely ignores one of the biggest benefits of using React: the [Virtual DOM](https://www.codecademy.com/articles/react-virtual-dom).
+One solution we’ve seen before is to unmount the React component, then re-render the component into the DOM with the updated props.
+It’s a workable solution, but we’ve always disliked it because it completely ignores one of the biggest benefits of using React: the [Virtual DOM](https://www.codecademy.com/articles/react-virtual-dom).

 Instead, we took a look around and decided that we needed an application state management solution.
-In our greenfield React project we use Redux to manage application state.
+In our greenfield React project we use [Redux](http://redux.js.org/) to manage application state.
 Since we already had this knowledge on the team, we decided to use Redux in our legacy refactoring as well.
-One could probably just as easily use a reactive library like RxJS.
+One could probably just as easily use a reactive library like [RxJS](http://reactivex.io/rxjs/.
 We’ll have to leave that as an exercise for another day.

 # Using the Redux State in React